 There are a number of sources for stock prices, some that will be easier to find locally than others.
+There are also titles that are good for obsolete securities in our Business History: A resource Guide.

 Newspapers may be the most accessible resource for most people.
 They won't be useful for someone who needs many dates or a range of dates that spans a large amount of time, but they are good for those who need a few days.
 If a local paper did not publish their own listing of stock prices, big city papers often printed the closing prices and those papers may be more accessible.